 Courage in Language and Thought – The Dreiser Legacy

-Theodore Dreiser is a nationally renowned writer who was born in Terre Haute in 1871.
-He is the author of eight novels, many short stories and at least 15 non-fiction works.
+Theodore Dreiser, an internationally renowned writer born in Terre Haute, Indiana in 1871 is the author of eight novels, many short stories and at least 15 non-fiction works.
 His novels, Sister Carrie and An American Tragedy, have been translated into over 20 languages and are on virtually every list of the most important novels of the 20th century.
 In addition, Dreiser’s ground-breaking work in fiction defined American Naturalism and inspired not only his contemporaries but continues to inspire writers in the 21st century.

 Courage in Language and Thought – The Dreiser Legacy is our working title for the future sculpture.
 The sculpture will be located on the grounds of the Vigo County Public Library, adjacent to its north (Walnut Street) entrance.
 The area around the sculpture will be designed as a place for learning, reflection and dialogue; and it will be fully accessible.